Why you'll love this recipe:

 Step 1

-Over medium heat add 1 Tbsp. olive oil to the large dutch oven or soup pot.
-Once hot add the ground beef and break into pieces to cook.
+Over medium-high heat, add 1 Tbsp. olive oil to the large pot or dutch oven.
+Once hot, add the ground beef and break into pieces to cook.
 Cook over medium until almost completely cooked and no longer pink.

 Add onions and garlic to the pot and simmer until the onions begin to turn translucent.
 Stir often so the bottom does not burn.